Bullfighting: A Tradition of Tragedy

 Pope St. Pius V decreed that “spectacles” such as bullfights are “removed from Christian piety and charity.”
 He wished that “these cruel and base spectacles of the devil and not of man” be abolished and he forbade attendance at them under penalty of excommunication.(8)

-According to a 2006 Gallup survey, 72 percent of Spaniards show no interest in bullfights, up from 31 percent in the 1990s.(12) Interest in bullfighting has also declined in Mexico and Portugal, and according to one report, officials in Beijing, China, decided not to build a bullring at a popular tourist destination for “fears of the country’s image.”(13) Unfortunately, there are still more than 1,200 government-funded bull ranches and dozens of state-sponsored bullfighting schools in Spain.(14) In France, bullfights are held in the cities of Nîmes, Arles, Dax, Toulouse, and Bayonne.(15)
+According to a 2013 Ipsos MORI survey, only 29 percent of Spaniards support bullfighting and 76 percent oppose public funds being used for it.(12) Interest in bullfighting has also declined in Mexico and Portugal, and according to one report, officials in Beijing, China, decided not to build a bullring at a popular tourist destination for “fears of the country’s image.”(13) Unfortunately, there are still more than 1,200 government-funded bull ranches and dozens of state-sponsored bullfighting schools in Spain.(14) In France, bullfights are held in the cities of Nîmes, Arles, Dax, Toulouse, and Bayonne.(15)

 What You Can Do